priyabattula211/salesforce-training/week-1/Day-6/README.md

 # Day 6 – SOQL, Apex Triggers, and Event-Driven Systems

+## Introduction

+As part of Day 6 Salesforce training, I learned how Salesforce handles data retrieval, automation, and event-driven processing using SOQL and Apex Triggers.

+This session helped me understand how enterprise systems automatically react to business events and process large amounts of data efficiently.

+I also learned the difference between declarative automation and programmatic automation, along with real-world use cases where Apex Triggers are required.

+---

+## Topics Covered
+- Introduction to SOQL
+- Salesforce Database Querying
+- Apex Triggers
+- Trigger Events
+- Before vs After Triggers
+- Flow vs Trigger
+- Event-Driven Systems
+- Enterprise Automation
+- Business Logic Automation

+---

+# CORE TASKS

 ## 1. What is SOQL?

 SOQL stands for Salesforce Object Query Language.

 It is used to retrieve records from Salesforce objects.
-SOQL is similar to SQL, but it is specially designed for Salesforce data and relationships.
+SOQL is specially designed for Salesforce applications and relationships.

 Developers use SOQL to:
 - Retrieve records
 - Filter data
 - Access related objects
 - Process business information
-- Build automation logic

 ---